How to Design an SEO-Friendly Website That Google Will Love

 Table of Contents

 Billions of people use search engines every day, but only less than 5% of them navigate past the first page of Google.
-Invest in your SEO strategy to design and develop an SEO-friendly website that Google will love.
+Invest in your search engine optimization (SEO) strategy to design and develop an SEO-friendly website that Google will love.

 No matter what industry you are in, your business is an Internet business, and your web page is your online image.
 People first search for products and services they need on the web.

-Your website must be optimized for the targeted keywords to rank higher.
-But this isn't just including words that will bring people to your website; the point is to get the right type of people to your website—those interested in purchasing your product or service.
+But this doesn’t just mean including words that will bring people to your website.
+The point is to get the right type of people to your website—those interested in purchasing your product or service.

-The most valuable weapon to help you win the SEO keyword battle is Google AdWords Keyword Planner, an advertising system used by Google, which is free to use.
-You only have to create a list of 5 to 10 high-quality keywords and phrases related to your website, and you will get a generated report of the previous 12 months with graphs and search volumes.
+The most valuable asset for keywords research is Google Ads Keyword Planner.
+You only have to create a list of 5 to 10 high quality keywords and phrases.
+Keywords Planner will then generate a report of the previous 12 months with graphs and search volumes.

 After that, make a spreadsheet with the words that get the most attention and create your keyword list.

 On-page SEO is 50% of your strategy.
-This way, you optimize the structure of your page so the web crawlers can easily find the keywords you have targeted.
+This means optimizing the structure of your page so web crawlers can easily find the keywords you are targeting.

 You can use a content management system like Google Webmaster to see if your site is being crawled.
 There are a few parts of your web page that must be optimized.

-- The body - You should include targeted keywords in the body of your content at least once if your post is short; for longer content gradually raise the amount of keywords but beware of keyword stuffing since Google will easily detect it and penalize your website.
-Words must fit in the text naturally, and make sure that your text is longer than 50 words.
+- The body - You should include targeted keywords in the body of your content at least once if your post is short.
+For longer contents gradually raise the amount of keywords.
+Don’t over do it though, as Google can detect keyword stuffing and penalize your website.

 - SEO toolkits - One of the essential qualities to look for in keywords is their relevance to your website.
-Make sure you look beyond the most obvious keywords that are related to your services or products so you can be sure you will stand out from the competition and allow your website to perform better overall.
-Performing keyword research is crucial to help you identify the phrases with the most search volume.
-For this task, you need a reliable SEO toolkit, and some of the most reliable are SemRush , SEOCrawler, Copyscape, Screaming Frog, and many more.
+Make sure you look beyond the most obvious keywords that are related to your services or products.
+Doing keyword research is crucial to help you identify the phrases with the most search volume.
+For this task, you need a reliable SEO toolkit, such as SemRush ,SERPpro, Copyscape, Screaming Frog, and many more.